topper-ai/astrial_whisper/README.md

   ```
 - Install the [*speech_recognition*](https://github.com/hailo-ai/Hailo-Application-Code-Examples/tree/main/runtime/hailo-8/python/speech_recognition) application as per instructions.
 - If you do not see the *app/hef* folder, please change the interpreter in *app/download_resources.sh* and run the script to download the resources again.
 - Run the app as per instructions.
   **Note**: initialization on the Astrial may take tens of seconds, due to the Python libraries being imported.

+## Additional notes
+If using a microphone that does not support 16 KHz sampleing frequency, please modify the *SAMPLE_RATE* value in *record_utils.py* (if using the CLI) or in *gui.py* (if using the GUI) with a frequency value that is supported by your microphone.
+Do **not** modify the value in *audio_utils.py*, which must be set to 16 KHz.

 ## Licensing of Included Libraries